 Can I share accommodation with my mates?Of course!
 Tents at our campsite are allocated on arrival so our check-in crew at the campsite will be able to place you together.
 If you’d like to share a hostel or hotel room with your friends just email us at email@example.com with everyone’s names and we’ll link your bookings to get you together on the tour.

 What is the most popular form of accommodation during Running of the Bulls?Camping is by far the most popular option for the Running of the Bulls.
-With its bars and restaurant taking care of everything you need and our live band playing into the night the atmosphere is unbeatable.
-If you’re not much of a camper never fear, tents are set up ready for your arrival with sleeping mat and pillow and the campsite has plenty of shower and WC facilities (and even power for the hair-straighteners girls!).
+With its bars and restaurant taking care of everything you need the atmosphere is unbeatable.
+If you’re not much of a camper never fear, tents are set up ready for your arrival with sleeping mat and pillow and the campsite has plenty of shower and WC facilities (and even power for the hair-straighteners ladies!).

-If you’d prefer not to camp then we also have a limited number of bunk beds in our campsite dorm room as well as our Pamplona hostel & hotel options for the Opening Ceremony.
+If you’d prefer not to camp then we also have a limited number of bunk beds in our campsite dorm room as well as our Pamplona hostel & hotel options.

 What is included in the campsite dormitory?Our campsite bunk bed dormitory consists of three rooms of 20 bunk beds each.
 Pillows are provided however you will need your own sleeping bag - these are available to add to our packages or can be purchased at the campsite.
 Lockers are included for your valuables.